From Zero to 50,000 Members in a Year

 We recently had an excellent conversation with a MemberMouse customer named Matt Curney.
 Matt operates an extraordinary membership site called Pianu.
 Aside from building and growing Pianu, Matt is a world-class piano player (watch him nail Moonlight Sonata here).

 Pianu is an interactive piano education resource designed to help anyone learn to play piano.
 With Pianu, you can plug in a MIDI keyboard to your computer and be playing Beethoven’s Ode to Joy, the Beatles Let it Be, or even the Star Wars theme song within minutes – all from your browser.

-In under a year, Matt grew Pianu from 0 members to over 50,000 members.
+In under a year, Matt grew Pianu from 0 members to almost 50,000 members.
 Here’s what he shared with us from his experience:

 - Strategies for growth

 - How to convert free members into paid members

 - And more

 Hey Matt!
 Thank you so much for taking the time to speak with us today.
 We’re big fans of Pianu.
 To get started, could you tell us a little bit about your background?

 Sure!
 Piano is my trade.
 I went to the university for music, and then attended a jazz school after college.
 I played and taught piano throughout my 20’s.
 During this time, I learned how to build websites for bands and was just tinkering around with things online.
 I am completely self-taught as a web developer.
 Eventually, I got good enough to be hired as a developer and worked my way up to the agency level.
 From there, it just became time for me to combine my two pursuits into one.
 Pianu is what came out of that organically.